-Pivot Health is proud to offer quality short term health coverage to Ohio residents in need of temporary health insurance.
+Pivot Health is proud to offer quality short term health insurance coverage to Ohio residents in need of temporary health insurance.

 Pivot Health’s short term medical plan provides comprehensive benefits coverage for doctor visits, in-hospital care, urgent care facility visits and much more.
 Other key features for Ohio residents include:

 - Comprehensive coverage at an affordable price – Pivot Health’s short term health insurance provides many of the same benefits as individual major medical plans, at rates up to 50 percent less.

 - Flexible duration of coverage – choose the period of time that you will need coverage.

 - No network restrictions – enjoy the freedom of seeking treatment from any doctor or hospital to access your plan benefits.